pantheon-systems/documentation/source/docs/articles/sites/code/debugging-slow-performance.md

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/200898)

-Also note the impact of watchdog INSERTs - this is why you should fix your PHP errors.
+Also note the impact of watchdog INSERTs; this is why you should fix your PHP errors.

 One of the services Pantheon offers is [Redis as a caching backend](/docs/articles/sites/redis-as-a-caching-backend/), which a key-value store and is optimized for this type of work.
 For a real-world use-case, see [why we recommend Redis as a Drupal caching backend](https://www.getpantheon.com/blog/why-we-recommend-redis-caching-backend).​